Ham and Potato Soup

 Jeff actually developed this recipe for us!
 Don’t worry, he wrote down detailed notes and ingredient amounts.
 And of course, I did the taste testing and I gave it a (completely unbiased) A+.
 It was so rich, flavorful and filling!

-Even though the star of the show is the ham, you’ll actually start this recipe by frying up some bacon.
+Even though the star of the show is the ham, you’ll actually start this recipe by frying up some bacon (we won’t be cooking bacon in the oven, just this once).
 Whoever decided that “bacon makes everything better” was talking about this soup.

 After the bacon starts to crisp, you’ll add onion, potatoes, a can of diced tomatoes with green chilies (Rotel brand is most commonly known), chicken broth, and the leftover ham bone if you happen to have one.
 If not, no big deal, just skip it!